MAvdB-88/IceFieldCreator/README.txt

 If you want to contribute, please consider working on one of the following topics:

-- AABB tree: Currently, all bodies are quaried in each iteration step.
-Efficiency can be improved by fattening the body AABBs and only quarying bodies that move out of their fattered AABB.
+- AABB tree: Currently, all bodies are queried in each iteration step.
+Efficiency can be improved by fattening the body AABBs and only querying bodies that move out of their fattened AABB.

 - Contact algorithm: Replace the current contact algorithm by a SAT or other algorithm that is independent from boost::geometry.